 Association for Vascular and Interventional Radiographers (AVIR) ARRT Accreditation

 The Nurses and Technologists Symposium: Innovations in Cardiac & Vascular Care

-This symposium, taking place on Saturday, February 3, 2018, will be submitted for ARRT A+ CE approval by the Association for Vascular and Interventional Radiographers (AVIR).
+This symposium, taking place on Saturday, January 27, 2019, has been approved for A+ ARRT CE credits by the Association for Vascular and Interventional Radiographers (AVIR).
 AVIR is an approved RCEEM.